swiftcynic/inovus.ai/README.md

 ## Data Handling with Astro DB

-Inovus.AI utilizes Astro DB with Turso for the feedback component.
+Inovus.ai utilizes Astro DB with Turso for the feedback component.
 Astro DB is a database integration for Astro that allows you to easily connect to various databases, including Turso.
 Turso is a serverless database platform that provides a scalable and globally distributed database.

 ### Create a Turso Database